-The cost to develop a project encompasses both soft costs and hard costs.
-Soft costs include expenses like design and engineering fees, legal fees, permits and approvals, insurance, and other miscellaneous expenses.
-Hard costs refer to the expenses associated with the physical construction of the project, such as materials, labor, equipment, and other tangible expenses, which can be upwards of 80% of the total project budget.
+Developmental costs include soft and hard costs.
+Soft costs cover expenses like design and engineering fees, legal fees, permits, insurance, and other miscellaneous costs.
+Hard costs pertain to the physical construction of the project, including materials, labor, and equipment, which can amount to more than 80% of the total budget.

-Thorough planning and budgeting before the project begins is essential to strike a balance between the funds available and the cost to develop the project.
-This involves working closely with the design team to develop a detailed project plan and estimate the cost of each aspect of the project.
-This will give you a realistic idea of what the project will cost, allowing you to set a budget that is achievable.
+Proper planning and budgeting before starting the project are necessary to balance available funds and developmental costs.
+This requires close collaboration with the design team to create a detailed project plan and accurately estimate each part of the project.
+This approach ensures a realistic understanding of the project's costs, allowing for the setting of a practical budget.

-Using a CMAR method of project delivery can help ensure a successful outcome.
-The CM is hired early in the process to work closely with the design team, developing a detailed project plan and estimating the hard cost of each aspect of the project.
-Throughout the construction process, open communication is essential to ensure that the project stays on track and within budget.
-The owner's representative and the CM work closely with the design team to identify any unexpected costs or changes to the project, making adjustments to the budget as needed.
+Using a Construction Manager at Risk (CMAR) project delivery method can also contribute to a successful outcome.
+In this approach, the Construction Manager is involved early on, working with the design team to detail the project plan and estimate hard costs.
+Maintaining open communication throughout the construction process is vital to keep the project on track and within budget.
+The owner's representative and Construction Manager collaborate with the design team to address any unexpected costs or project changes, adjusting the budget as needed.

 In conclusion, understanding and balancing the two components of your project budget—available funds and developmental costs—is key to a successful construction project.
 Dubrow Group leverages its experience to help maintain this balance, ensuring open communication and budget adjustments as needed throughout the project.